ShivaniKhatri96/Notetaking-app/README.md

 > Ready to embark on a note-taking journey?
 Create `noteworthy notes` with `Noteworthy`.
 Note is shared among all the users.
 However, only the note's creator can edit and delete it.

+### Update completed

+- Navigation bar context menu issue fixed

 ### Currently working on

-- Fixing navigation bar context menu issue
+- Navigation bar for mobile version

 ### Things I want to add and improve in version 2